vzhou842/victorzhou.com/content/posts/2019-07-22-intro-to-rnns.md

 Let's consider a "many to many" RNN with inputs $x_0, x_1, \ldots x_n$ that wants to produce outputs $y_0, y_1, \ldots y_n$.
 These $x_i$ and $y_i$ are **vectors** and can have arbitrary dimensions.

-RNNs work by iteratively updating a hidden state $h$.
+RNNs work by iteratively updating a hidden state $h$, which is a vector that can also have arbitrary dimension.
 At any given step $t$,

 1. The next hidden state $h_t$ is calculated using the previous hidden state $h_{t-1}$ and the next input $x_t$.
 2. The next output $y_t$ is calculated using $h_t$.